rachfop/runpod-docs/docs/api/api-endpoints.md

 :::note

 You will need a RunPod API key which can be generated under your user settings.
 This API key will identify you for billing purposes, so guard it well!
 You must retrieve your results via the status endpoint within 30 minutes.
 We do not keep your inputs or outputs longer than that to protect your privacy!

 :::

+API Endpoints are Endpoints managed by RunPod that you can use to interact with your favorite models without managing the pods yourself.
+These Endpoints are available to all users.

 ## Overview

+The API Endpoint implementation works asynchronously as well as synchronous.

+Let's take a look at the differences between the two different implementations.

+### Asynchronous Endpoints

+Asynchronous endpoints are useful for long-running jobs that you don't want to wait for.
+You can submit a job and then check back later to see if it's done.
-Our initial API implementation works asynchronously.
-This means you fire an API request to our endpoint with your input parameters and immediately get a response with a unique job ID.
-What do I do with this useless response, you say?
-You can then query the status endpoint and pass it your job ID.
+When you fire an Asynchronous request with the API Endpoint, your input parameters are sent to our endpoint and you immediately get a response with a unique job ID.
+You can then query the response by passing the job ID to the status endpoint.
 The status endpoint will give you the job results when completed.

+### Synchronous Endpoints

+Synchronous endpoints are useful for short-running jobs that you want to wait for.
+You can submit a job and get the results back immediately.

 Let's take the Stable Diffusion v1 inference endpoint, for example.